Jared Gallagher

-Jared Sean Gallagher (born 18 January 2002) is a Singaporean professional footballer who plays as a midfielder for Singapore Premier League club Albirex Niigata (S).
+Jared Sean Gallagher (born 18 January 2002) is a Singaporean professional footballer who plays as a midfielder for Singapore Premier League club Tanjong Pagar United.

 Youth career

+As a child with many interests, while studying in Shanghai, he landed the lead to his middle school musical “Helen on West 86th Street” where he showcased his singing talents in a 3 minute solo.
 While staying in Hong Kong, Gallagher played with the Kowloon Cricket Club’s (KCC) U-16 and U-18 side before switching to Kitchee SC's Under-18 academy side.
 He also played with fellow Yau Yee League sides Azzuri and German All Stars, both playing massive roles in his journey to become a professional footballer.

 Club career

 Young Lions

 On 19 July 2023, Gallagher was announced as a new Young Lions signing during the mid season transfer window in the 2021 season, but did not make any appearances that season.
 Gallagher then made his professional career debut on 19 March 2022 in a 4–3 loss against Balestier Khalsa, where he played the entire match.

 On 18 March 2023, Gallagher scored his first professional goal against Hougang United in the 2023 season in a 2–1 triumph over the Cheetahs.
 Following the end of the 2023 season, it was announced that Gallagher would leave the Young Lions.